jeannetvargas/PLEASE_SULI2021/README.md

 ### Current Version: 1.0.0

 # *NOTE*
 This software package is modified to allow for an adjustment in the patch selection size done by the user.
 In the please.py source code file, code has been added to:

- a) Add an input section and button for user in the Config Tab
+ a) Add an input section and button for user in the Config Tab.
- b) Add error messages for incorrect input
+ b) Add error messages for incorrect input.
- c) Change the default circle patch width from 8 int, to the user's input number
+ c) Change the default circle patch width from 8 int, to the user's input number.
 ### - Jeannet Vargas
 ### Brookhaven National Laboratory Intern
 ### SULI Program Summer 2021